 This design is clean, professional and sharp.
 It contains all the essential details of a commercial invoice as well as an interesting color palette.
 When picking out color palette, try to choose just one accent color so you can to maintain a level of sophistication.

 7. Friendly and Personal

 Are you looking for a warmer, more personal feel?
 Then this design from BGG Design Studio is for you.
 It uses a catchy heading, interesting font style and sizes, and complementary colors while still providing all the necessary details.
-This invoice looks and feel so friendly it’ll make you happy to pay it!
+This invoice looks and feels so friendly it’ll make you happy to pay it!

 Not a fan of minimalism?
 This invoice design by Evgeni Yordanov will give your invoice a whole lot of character.
-The geometric and colorful graphics along the side will give your brand a voice of fun, excitement and confidence.
+The geometric and colorful graphics along the side will give your brand a voice of fun, excitement, and confidence.